bruceravel/BLA-XANES/doc/lib/Xray/BLA/Return.rst

 \ ``status``\

  A numerical status.
 Evaluates to false to indicate a problem.
 Also used to return a numerical value for a successful return.
+For instance, the \ ``apply_mask``\  method uses the \ ``status``\  to return the evaluation of the mask application, i.e. the HERFD value at that incident energy point.

 \ ``message``\

  A string response.
-This eaither returns an exception message or textual information about a successful return.
+This either returns an exception message or textual information about a successful return.